OasisYiffOS/oasisYiffOS/README.md

 - Support for more than x86_64 in the future
 - A bunch of documentation

-Current version: oasisYiffOS 1.0 (Thrust)
+> Current version: oasisYiffOS 0.0 (knot)
+Codenamed 'knot' to ensure compatibility with yiffOS, at least in the early stages.
+That way we can use their mirrors.

 ## Installation
 - A proper oasisYiffOS installer or installer image is in the works.